Ensembl/ensembl-hive/wrappers/README.md

 > LEO: If you have a look at ForeignProcess, you'll see that the new
 > entries will be quite redundant: repeating `EHIVE_ROOT_DIR` and the
 > name of the language.
 Perhaps, we should state that the wrapper is always
 > called `wrapper` ?
-In this case, we can kip the "registration" process
+In this case, we can skip the "registration" process

 It works in two modes:
 * `${executable} ${module_name} compile`